mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 4. Manage properties

 To view available properties from your iManage Cloud, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias in the property.
-Properties Some properties are selected by default.
+Some properties are selected by default.

 |Default property|Label|Description|Schema|
 |:---|:---|:---|:---|